ThomasKaiser/sbc-bench/README.md

     Cpuminer total scores (5 minutes execution): 3.87,3.86,3.85,3.84,3.83,3.82,3.81,3.80 kH/s

-*(sample standard deviation in this case is ok since all results are more or less the same.
-If the board would've started throttling the later numbers are much lower than the first ones)*
+*(result variation in this case is ok since all results are more or less the same.
+If the board would've started throttling or heavy background activitiy would've happened the later numbers would be much lower than the first ones)*

 ### [7-zip](https://www.7-cpu.com)